-Revenue for the nine months ended September 30, 2012 increased by \$133 thousand from the nine months ended September 30, 2011.
-The increase is due to our entry into the collaboration agreement with Solasia Pharma K.K. on March 7, 2011, resulting in a partial period under the agreement during the first nine months of 2011.
+Revenue for the three months ended March 31, 2013 was the same as the three months ended March 31, 2012.
+This is due to the continued recognition of income related to our entry into the collaboration agreement with Solasia Pharma K.K. on March 7, 2011.
 Under this agreement we received \$5.0 million in research and development funding which we are recognizing over the estimated period of performance under the agreement, currently 75 months.

 Research and development expenses.
-Research and development expenses during the three and nine months ended September 30, 2012 and 2011 were as follows:
+Research and development expenses during the three months ended March 31, 2013 and 2012 were as follows: